opf/openproject/docs/user-guide/projects/project-settings/file-storages/README.md

 ![List of file storages available to a project, empty](file-storages-available-in-project.png)

-### Add a Nextcloud storage to a project

-## Storage and project folders

 In the page that follows, you will be able to select one of the file storages set up by your administrator.
-If you only have one Nextcloud file storage set up (which is the most likely scenario), it should already be selected by default.
+You can select Nextcloud or OneDrive storage from the drop-down menu.
+If you only have one file storage set up (which is the most likely scenario), it should already be selected by default.
 Once the storage is selected click on the **Continue** button to proceed.

 ![Select the desired storage](storage-add-new.png)

+## Add a OneDrive/SharePoint storage to a project (Enterprise add-on)

+> **Note**: OneDrive/SharePoint integration is an Enterprise add-on and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
+An upgrade from the free Community edition is easy and helps support OpenProject.

+If you have selected the OneDrive/SharePoint option in the previous step, your OneDrive/SharePoint storage will be added to the project and you can start using it right away.

+Please refer to the [OneDrive/SharePoint user guide](../../../file-management/onedrive-integration) for further instructions.

+## Add a Nextcloud storage to a project

+If you have selected the Nextcloud option in the previous step of storage selection, you will now see the **Project folder** options.

 ### Project folders